-Ultra high strength, cement based grout with applied nanotechnology for grouting onshore VESTAS wind turbine installations
+Ultra high strength, cement based grout with metallic aggregate and applied nanotechnology for grouting onshore wind turbine installations

-- i.
-Optimum storage temperatures for grouting in cold weather are over 10 °C. - ii.
-Warm the mixing water as necessary to provide mixed grout at the desired temperature, but do not mix grout warmer than necessary.
-Warmer mixed grout will require more mixing water for a given consistency and reduce the handling time in proportion to its temperature.
-Do not use mixing water over 25 °C. - iii.
+- iii.
 Less mixing water = higher strength.
 Early age strengths at cool temperatures are relatively low, but cold placed and cured grouts will be approximately as strong as normally placed grouts at 28 days and stronger at ultimate strength. - iv.
 Cool and cold grouts stay fluid and flowable longer than normal temperature grouts.
 Hence, the working time of less fluid, cool grout will be approximately the same as more fluid, warm grout. - B. Foundation and Equipment Temperature: - i.
-Accurately measure the temperature of the foundation and base tower. - ii.
-If the temperature of the foundation and/or base tower is below the minimum placing temperature, bring them up to the minimum temperature or postpone the grouting process until the foundation and base tower have again reached a minimum temperature of +2°C.
+Accurately measure the temperature of the foundation and tower base. - ii.
+If the temperature of the foundation and/or tower base is below the minimum placing temperature, bring them up to the minimum temperature or postpone the grouting process until the foundation and tower have again reached a minimum temperature of +2°C.